Changissnz/nu_merchant_principal/README.md

 result $I_j$.

-On the matter of capabilities, if masks $M_1,M_2$ and $M_3$ were somehow connected in their calculative procedures, then Agent A's ascertainment of $M_1$ naturally lends way to it also having the capability to ascertain $M_2$ and $M_3$.
+On the matter of capabilities, if masks $M_1,M_2$ and $M_3$ are somehow connected in their calculative procedures, then Agent A's ascertainment of $M_1$ naturally lends way to it also having the capability to ascertain $M_2$ and $M_3$.